cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.15.1v0.1
 Enhanced pre-delivery message scanning SHALL be enabled to prevent phishing.

-- Rationale
-  - As an administrator, you can increase Gmail's ability to identify suspicious content with enhanced pre-delivery message scanning.
+- _Rationale:_ As an administrator, you can increase Gmail's ability to identify suspicious content with enhanced pre-delivery message scanning.
 Typically, when Gmail identifies a possible phishing message, a warning is displayed and the message might be moved to spam.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1566: Phishing](https://attack.mitre.org/techniques/T1566/)